 Whether you’re hosting a small Thanksgiving gathering, or don’t have the space, time, or inclination to wrestle with a whole bird, this pancetta and herb stuffed turkey breast makes for an easy holiday main course.
 It’s cooked in broth, which does double duty in keeping your turkey moist and providing a base for gravy.
 Of course, no turkey meal would be complete without stuffing, so we’ve got that covered too.–Angie Zoobkoff

-Can you stuff a turkey breast ahead of time?
+Can you stuff the turkey breast in advance?

 How much turkey do I need?

 This recipe calls for a three-pound turkey, which will feed about 6 people.
 If you need more turkey than that, we’d advise you to buy two smaller breasts and cook both, rather than trying to find a much larger one.
-As they don’t take up as much space as a full turkey, you shouldn’t find it unmanageable.
+As they don’t take up as much space as a full turkey and cook much quicker, you shouldn’t find it unmanageable.

 How do I butterfly a turkey breast?